-In this example we own BroomstickBros.com (a review site for Quidditch flying broomsticks)
+In this example, we own BroomstickBros.com (a review site or user feedback for Quidditch flying broomsticks)

 The reader got to your page by searching “best quidditch broomstick”, started reading your article, and got all the way down to your #1 product: The Nimbus 2000.